 Why?
 It’s based on the assumption that as rates rise, REIT profits will erode, and stock prices will decline.
 In theory, that looks right, as generally, when rates rise in a fixed income instrument like a bond, prices generally fall.
 And with mortgage REITs, that’s usually true.
 They are leveraged to the hilt, so rising interest rates will usually negatively impact their prices.
 But for equity REITs, that notion doesn’t prove out.

-The following graph was recently published in Forbes and shows a more complex picture.
-It plots monthly data over 10 years ending in mid-2017 between 10-year U.S. Treasury Futures and the MSCI US REIT Index (RMZ) and indicates that while there is some correlation between rate hikes and REIT price declines, the most significant correlation is when rates suffer a sharp hike.
+The following graph was published in Forbes a few years ago, but it’s still relevant to learn from.
+It plotted monthly data over 10 years between 10-year U.S. Treasury Futures and the MSCI US REIT Index (RMZ) and indicated that while there is some correlation between rate hikes and REIT price declines, the most significant correlation is when rates suffer a sharp hike.
 In contrast, with gradual rate increases, the correlation declined.
 That’s because gradually rising interest rates indicate an improving economy, and for REITs, that can mean rising rents and lower vacancy rates, which leads to more profits, and better stock prices.

 For the investor, however, when rates begin to rise, REIT investors tend to panic, and that may cause REIT prices to temporarily slide—a buying opportunity, in my opinion.

-So, the question is, which REIT categories will likely do just fine as interest rates continue to rise?
+So, the question is, which REIT categories will likely do just fine as interest rates continue to rise in the months (and likely year) to come?

 I mentioned mortgage REITs a moment ago, and for the most part, they are not the investments to hold during rate increases.
 However, the same cannot be said for commercial mortgage REITs.
 That’s because they tend to borrow at fixed interest rates and lend at variable rates, so their borrowing costs remain fixed, but the lending income rises as rates go up.
-One to consider: Ladder Capital (LADR), which has a current dividend yield of 7.9%, and is rated ‘Buy’ in consensus analyst forecasts.
 One caveat, however, is that investors should be aware that rising rates can increase default rates which can lead to dividend cuts.
 Consequently, it will benefit you to keep a close eye on any commercial mortgage REIT that you own.

-You can see that hotel REITs are the most volatile as compared to the S&P 500, which makes sense, as they are also very economically-dependent, but the least volatile when it comes to yield, and that’s because their cash flow is short-term.
-As long as the economy continues to improve, hotel REITs should also, as consumer discretionary buying rises.
-RLJ Lodging Trust (RLJ), with a yield of 6.65%, and a consensus rating of ‘Buy’ may be an interesting choice.
+Hotel REITs are the most volatile as compared to the S&P 500, which makes sense, as they are also very economically-dependent, but the least volatile when it comes to yield, and that’s because their cash flow is short-term.
+As long as the economy improves, hotel REITs should also, as consumer discretionary buying rises.

-Alternatively, Net Lease REITs show the most volatility to yields, which also seems right, as their long-term contracts—while inflation-adjusted—may not keep up with quick rate rises, but they are the least volatile, compared to the S&P, because they have long-term steady cash flow.
+Net Lease REITs show the most volatility to yields, as their long-term contracts—while inflation-adjusted—may not keep up with quick rate rises, but they are the least volatile, compared to the S&P, because they have long-term steady cash flow.
 But these REITs have been known for dividend safety, good steady income, with decent rates, so gradual rate increases shouldn’t bother them too much.
-Warren Buffett sure thinks so, and earlier this year, purchased a 9.8% stake in STORE Capital (STOR), which yields 4.45%, and carries an analyst ranking of ‘Buy’.

 So, it’s obvious your investing decision in REITs is not just a function of beta.
 It’s a bit more involved.
 While rates and economic factors are important, investors must also pay attention to the fundamentals.
 That means a bit of research, including: